lailabougria/talks/how-to-effectively-spy-on-your-systems/resources/README.md

 ### Blogs

-This is a collection of noteworthy blogposts connected to the session that are good further reads:
+The following blog posts are good further reading material connected to the session:

 - [The best and worst reasons to adopt OpenTelemetry](https://devops.com/the-best-and-worst-reasons-to-adopt-opentelemetry/)
 - [OpenTelemetry Moves Past the Three Pillars](https://dzone.com/articles/opentelemetry-moves-past-the-three-pillars)